fengyanglin09/LeetCodeSolutionsC-/README.md

 # LeetCodeSolutionsC-
-this site is used to record all my solutions to the Leetcode problems solved
+this site is used to record some of my solutions to the Leetcode problems solved